vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

    Expected: New vendor added: SUN Catering; Phone: 64226800; Email: catering@sun.com

 2. Test case: `vendor n/@ p/64226800 e/catering@sun.com`<br>
-   Expected: Names should only contain alphanumeric characters and spaces, and it should not be blank
+   Expected: No new vendor created.
+Status message indicates Names should only contain alphanumeric characters and spaces, and it should not be blank

 3. Test case : `vendor n/SUN Catering p/a e/catering@sun.com`<br>
-   Expected: Phone numbers should only contain numbers, and it should be at least 3 digits long
+   Expected: No new vendor created.
+Status message indicates Phone numbers should only contain numbers, and it should be at least 3 digits long

 4. Test case: `vendor n/SUN Catering p/64226800 e/catering`<br>
-   Expected: Emails should be of the format local-part@domain
+   Expected: No new vendor created.
+Status message indicates Emails should be of the format local-part@domain

 5. Test case: `vendor n/SUN Catering p/64226800 e/catering@sun.com`, followed by `vendor n/SUN Catering p/64226800 e/catering@sun.com`
-   Expected: This vendor already exists in the address book
+   Expected: No new vendor created.
+Status message indicates This vendor already exists in the address book

 ### Editing a vendor